 Inside INDYCAR Race Control

-INDYCAR Race Control is where all facets of race organization come together to provide a safe, competitive and timely event.
-The Race Control staff takes full advantage of a wide range of video and audio monitoring, electronic data and contact with teams and race officials to oversee all aspects of the competition.
-The following is a roster of Race Control’s members and their duties.
+INDYCAR race control is where all facets of race organization come together to provide a safe, competitive and timely event.
+The race control staff utilizes a variety of video and audio monitoring, electronic data and direct communication with teams and race officials to oversee all aspects of the competition.
+The race